u-boot/u-boot/tools/binman/binman.rst

 converted to use binman properly.

 As above, the term 'binary' is used for something in INPUTS-y and 'image' is used for the things that binman creates.
-So the binaries are inputs to the image(s) and it is the image that is actually loaded on the board.
+Hence, the binaries are inputs to the image(s), and it is the image that is actually loaded on the board.

-Again, at present, there are a number of things created in Makefile which should be done by binman (when we get around to it), like `u-boot-ivt.img`, `lpc32xx-spl.img`, `u-boot-with-nand-spl.imx`, `u-boot-spl-padx4.sfp` and `u-boot-mtk.bin`, just to pick on a few.
+Again, at present, there are a few things created in Makefile which should be done by binman (when we get around to it), like `u-boot-ivt.img`, `lpc32xx-spl.img`, `u-boot-with-nand-spl.imx`, `u-boot-spl-padx4.sfp` and `u-boot-mtk.bin`, just to pick on a few.
 When completed this will remove about